 The top deck rattles to his low-end vibrations, with barely stifled giggles and grins being swapped for the full ten minutes of his nasal orchestration.

 There must be more whitewashed bungalows in Peacehaven that anywhere else in the country.
 When combined with prominent mobility shops, funeral directors and cafés on the main drag, it feels like an extended retirement village for people who’d miss fish and chips too much if they moved to the Costas.

-For that full 80s vibe, it even has one of the few remaining Wimpy’s.
+For that full 80s vibe, it even has one of the country’s few remaining Wimpy’s.
 While Essex remains a Wimpy stronghold, with 18 restaurants laughing in the face of the high street giants, this is the only one left in East Sussex.

-That’s because Peacehaven marks the spot where that imaginary, but very important line leaves the UK, before making landfall again in Villers-sur-Mer across the Channel in Normandy, on its north-south trip around the globe.
+This is because Peacehaven marks the spot where that imaginary, but very important line leaves the UK, before making landfall again in Villers-sur-Mer across the Channel in Normandy, on its north-south trip around the globe.

-I’m sure we would’ve all waved fondly at it if we’d have known we were crossing it, although there is an obelisk marking its exit point overlooking the sea a couple of hundred yards to our right.
+I’m sure we would’ve all waved fondly at it if we’d have known we were crossing it, but there is an obelisk marking its exit point overlooking the sea a couple of hundred yards to our right.

 A few minutes along the A259, and we swing down into Newhaven, a dinky port town whose two sides face each other across the River Ouse.
 Ferries to Dieppe depart from here, taking around four-and-a-half hours to navigate this notoriously congested shipping route.

 Anyone heading in from the continent is almost certainly going to give a Gallic shrug and dismissive “Bof” if this is their first sight of the UK.
 There are no bells or whistles to Newhaven whatsoever, with even the swing bridge connecting its east and west portions only offering up charmless views of industrial estates.